-7. The hospital has policies and procedures that establish which outpatient departments, if any, are not required to have a registered nurse present.
-The policies and procedures meet the following requirements:

-• Establish criteria that such outpatient departments need to meet, taking into account the types of services delivered, the general level of acuity of patients served by the department, and established standards of practice for the services delivered

-- · Describe alternative staffing plans

-- Are approved by the director of nursing
+- 7. For rehabilitation and psychiatric distinct part units in critical access hospitals: The hospital has policies and procedures that establish which outpatient departments, if any, are not required to have a registered nurse present.
+The policies and procedures meet the following requirements: - Establish criteria that such outpatient departments need to meet, taking into account the types of services provided, the general level of acuity of patients served by the department, and established standards of practice for the services provided - · Describe alternative staffing plans - · Are approved by the nurse executive

-- · Are reviewed at least once every three years
+Are reviewed at least once every three years